solso/source2swagger/README.md

 (partial)

-For a more comprehensive specification of the fields needes to declare your API on the Swagger format you can always go to the [source](http://swagger.wordnik.com/spec)
+For a more comprehensive specification of the fields needed to declare your API on the Swagger format you can always go to the [source](http://swagger.wordnik.com/spec)

       $ROOT